 Serve your Chinese mapo tofu with cauliflower rice.
 Zip on a beer or plenty of lemon-infused soda water to wash down the spice!

 Spicy mapo tofu can be a standalone dish as much as part of a larger dinner with several shared dishes.
 That is how Chinese families eat their meals.
 They place several dishes in the middle of their table, while everyone receives a bowl of rice.
 Then, all diners help themselves from the shared plates.

 What kind of dish could you serve this spicy, tangy, saucy tofu dish along with?
-It goes perfectly well with the clean, crunchy, healthy and mild stir-fried broccoli with garlic!
+It goes perfectly well with clean, crunchy, healthy Asian vegetable sides, for example my stir-fried broccoli with garlic or fried bok choy as in this recipe from blog downshiftology.
 Or you pair mapo tofu with more Sichuan fare by serving it with another local favourite, Kung Pao chicken!
 Enjoy!

 Spicy tofu from China!
 Soft and delicious tofu cubes immersed in a fiery sauce full of chili, Sichuan pepper and a little bit of minced beef.

 Serving 2 as a full meal or more as part of a Chinese dinner with several shared dishes